chef/chef-web-docs/chef_master/source/install_supermarket.rst

 There are two ways to use Chef Supermarket:

 * The public Chef Supermarket is hosted by Chef and is located at |url supermarket|.
 * A private Chef Supermarket may be installed on-premise behind the firewall on the internal network.
 Cookbook retrieval from a private Chef Supermarket is often faster than from the public Chef Supermarket because of closer proximity and fewer cookbooks to resolve.
-A private cookbook can also help formalize internal cookbook release management processes (e.g. "a cookbook is not released until it's published on Chef Supermarket").
+A private Chef Supermarket can also help formalize internal cookbook release management processes (e.g. "a cookbook is not released until it's published on the private Chef Supermarket").

 .. end_tag